develover-sk/multi-tab-text-editor/README.md

 ## How to preview?

-- Click on the link
+- Click on the link https://develover-sk.github.io/multi-tab-text-editor/ to preview.